Xavier Watts: 2025 season

 Watts was selected by the Atlanta Falcons with the 96th pick in the third round of the 2025 NFL draft.
 On May 9, 2025, Watts signed a four-year, $6.19 million contract with the Falcons.
 In Week 1, Watts made his NFL debut against the Tampa Bay Buccaneers, totaling six solo tackles and two pass deflections in the Falcons' 20–23 loss.
 A week later, against the Minnesota Vikings, Watts got his first career interception off quarterback J. J. McCarthy.
 In Week 4 against the Washington Commanders, Watts intercepted backup quarterback Marcus Mariota.
 In the first month of the season, Watts collected 23 total tackles (17 solo), four pass deflections, and two interceptions, earning September Defensive Rookie of the Month honors.

+On December 29, 2025, in Week 17 against the Los Angeles Rams, Watts intercepted quarterback Matthew Stafford twice and was a key defensive player in the 27-24 win.